The 5 Best Portable Bluetooth Speakers of 2026

 3. Best Mid-Range Portable Bluetooth Speaker

-The Ultimate Ears MEGABOOM 4 is an even more affordable option that's smaller and more lightweight than our top picks.
-This cylindrical Bluetooth speaker is easy to take on the go, and you can even attach it to your bag with its built-in carrying hook.
-If you want to use your speaker at the pool or lake, it's a great choice, as it floats in water and boasts an IP67 rating for dust and water resistance.
+The Ultimate Ears MEGABOOM 4 is even smaller and more lightweight than our top picks, making it easy to take on the go.
+You can even attach it to your bag with its built-in carrying hook, making it one of our best golf speakers, too.
+If you want to use your speaker at the pool or lake, it's a great choice, as it floats and boasts an IP67 rating for dust and water resistance.
 It also comes in many color variants, so you can find one that best matches your style.
-The newest iteration comes with the welcome addition of USB-C charging.
+The newest iteration adds USB-C charging and lasts about 20 hours on a single charge.

 4. Best Budget Portable Bluetooth Speaker

-5. Best Mini Portable Bluetooth Speaker
+5. Best Cheap Portable Bluetooth Speaker

 Check out our recommendations for the best small Bluetooth speakers if you want to look at similar options.